-- 31.32.
-The consent holder must submit detailed engineering plans (including drawings and calculations if applicable) prepared in accordance with an appropriate design standard / guideline and any other requirements of the conditions of this consent, to the Council for certification prior to works commencing.
+- 31. The consent holder must submit detailed engineering plans (including drawings and calculations if applicable) prepared in accordance with an appropriate design standard / guideline and any other requirements of the conditions of this consent, to the Council for certification prior to works commencing.
 These can be submitted in stages.
+The plans shall include:

+- (a) Berth 5 reclamation, and revetment,;

+- (b) Berth 5 wharf, sea wall(s), and associated coastal structures;

+- (c) Tug facility, and Water taxi pontoon.

+- (d) Sandbank Renourishment Area;

+- (e) Stormwater infrastructure, including:
-The plans shall include: - (a) Berth 5 reclamation, and revetment,; - (b) Berth 5 wharf, sea wall(s), and associated coastal structures; - (c) Tug facility, and Water taxi pontoon. - (d) Sandbank Renourishment Area; - (e) Stormwater infrastructure, including: - (i) Floatables trap at weir-controlled-spillways; and - (ii) Any new or upgraded canals, weirs, spillways and associated stormwater infrastructure servicing proposed Berth 5 or Berths 1 - 4; and

-(f) a staging plan to demonstrate how the terminal at a later date can be modified from Reach stacker operations to RTG crane terminal operations so as not to reduce capacity and delays through construction and avoid the need for additional coastal occupation.

-- 33. The appropriate design standards / guidelines may include BS6349 Maritime Works (British Standards Institute), AS 4997 Guidelines for the design of maritime structures (Standards Australia), The Rock Manual, or their updated equivalent, and must account for New Zealand seismic risk. - 32.34.
-The design and engineering plans must be independently peer reviewed by a Suitably Qualified and Experienced person and when submitting the plans, the consent holder shall provide to Council written evidence of this review and how the review comments have been responded to. - 33.35.
+- (i) Floatables trap at weir-controlled-spillways; and - (ii) Any new or upgraded canals, weirs, spillways and associated stormwater infrastructure servicing proposed Berth 5 or Berths 1 4; and - (f) a staging plan to demonstrate how the terminal at a later date can be modified from Reach stacker operations to RTG crane terminal operations so as not to reduce capacity and delays through construction and avoid the need for additional coastal occupation. - 32.
+The design and engineering plans must be independently peer reviewed by a Suitably Qualified and Experienced person and when submitting the plans, the consent holder shall provide to Council written evidence of this review and how the review comments have been responded to. - 33.
 The structures and infrastructure related to the container terminal must be designed to the relevant Importance Level to provide lifeline utility services.
-The consent holder when submitting the plans, shall provide written evidence from the Ministry of Civil Defence (or Equivalent) of the necessary Importance Level. - 34.36.
+The consent holder when submitting the plans, shall provide written evidence from the Ministry of Civil Defence (or Equivalent) of the necessary Importance Level - 34.
 The engineering plans must include details to demonstrate how the terminal at a later date can be modified to enable new infrastructural and/or technological changes to increase throughput capacity of terminal operations.